Psyence

 Psyence is the second album by Japanese musician hide, released on September 2, 1996.
 It topped the Oricon Albums Chart and was certified double platinum by the RIAJ for sales over 500,000 copies.
 The album was re-released on the Japan only format SHM-CD on December 3, 2008.

 Overview

 Eric Westfall, one of the album's recording and mixing engineers, was told that hide requested to work with him after the musician heard some of Westfall's work and liked the guitar sounds.

+When forming Zilch, hide and Kazuhiko "I.N.A."
+Inada did not preemptively divide the songs they were working on between hide's solo career and the new band.
+As such, an English version of "Damage" was first recorded before the Japanese version that appears on Psyence, but it was not included on 3.2.1..

 The version of "Misery" that appears on the album is a remix of the original single.
 The version of "LEMONed I Scream" heard on the album is different than the one originally included as the B-side to the "Misery" single.
 Although "Lassie" is listed as "Demo Master Version", no other version of the song has been released.

 Commercial performance

 Psyence reached the number 1 position on the Oricon Albums Chart.
 The 2008 re-release reached number 219 on the chart.

 The album was certified Gold by the RIAJ in September 1996, Platinum in December 1998, and Double Platinum in February 2020 for sales over 500,000.